abalter/mywebsite/content/ariel-balter-resume.md

 **_Hydrodynamic Stability of Helical Growth at Low Reynolds Number._** Ariel Balter, Jay X. Tang.
 Phys.
 Rev. E 71, 051912 (2005).

-# Stem Outreach
+# STEM Outreach

-**2016, OHSU Data Jamborees: **Organized educational events with speakers and workshops on data analysis skills and computational resources.
+**2016, OHSU Data Jamborees:** Organized educational events with speakers and workshops on data analysis skills and computational resources.
 Led workshops attended by 100+ students, postdocs, and faculty.

-**2007-2008, Wonderlab: **Helped design and build exhibits for a children’s science museum in Bloomington (IN).
+**2007-2008, Wonderlab:** Helped design and build exhibits for a children’s science museum in Bloomington (IN).

 **1998-2007, IU Physics Department Open House:** Designed and built new displays and activities.
 Participated in setup and docenting.